reportable-uk/Reportable/_guidebook/en/raw-en/introduction.md

 ## Purpose of the manual

-This guidebook is intended as a one-stop guide to identifying and reporting hate crimes and hate crimes on behalf of your community and yourself.
+This guidebook is intended as a one-stop guide to identifying and reporting hate crimes and hate incidents on behalf of your community and yourself.

 This has become particularly pressing as there has been a large rise in hate crime over recent years, with a significant proportion that goes unreported: